getzep/zep-python/examples/langchain-langserve/README.md

    This RAG pipeline is based on the article https://en.wikipedia.org/wiki/Leonard_Bernstein.

    Try asking "Who was a famous American conductor?" and then having a conversation about Leonard Bernstein's biography.
-You should be able to see the message history along with the summary in zep portal's session details page.
+You should be able to see the message history along with the summary in Zep Portal's session details page.